-The Gardenia Society Foundation
+The Gardenia Society’s Foundation

 The Gardenia Society’s Mission

-If one were to stop and think a moment, the history of American Music has two main roots from both white and black communities.
+If one were to stop and think for a moment, the history of American Music has two main roots from both white and black communities.
 The black community might be divided into music during slavery and music after the institution of chattel slavery was ended.
-The distinctive music form during slavery was Gospel (or Spirituals) and The Blues (in multiple forms, some with instruments others as work songs).
+The distinctive music form during slavery was the Gospel (or Spirituals) and The Blues (in multiple forms, some with instruments and others as work songs).

 Now, The Gardenia Society has accepted the challenge to discuss these roots of American Music.
 We intend to discuss the history of black people in America and the ongoing relationship between the black community and other cultures which began melting together as America grew.

 We, therefore, intend to discuss music – blues, gospel, jazz but also folk, pop, R&B, rap, EDM, etc. In addition, we hope to begin shining a light and challenging long-held beliefs related to the history and contribution of the black people of America.

 We are not an academic think tank so don’t expect us to pontificate on abstract themes or put forward propositions that give you headaches and require a big dictionary to understand.

 We write about music, we host live performances, we create content hosted on YouTube and Twitch and we generate various blog posts.
 Our blog posts cover a wide range of topics from technology and personalities to world events.

 In the end, our goal is neither 100% to entertain or to educate – it is to have some fun and get to know one another as we come to an appreciation for the people and their music.

 Come Along with us for some fun; hope to see you at a show …